Jonah to Amos

 Mercy

-FE 10God saw their works, that they turned from their evil ways, and turned his fierce anger away from them and did not destroy them.
-A Proverbs 12:7 Jonah 3:10 (Jonah 3:10 BRB)
+10God saw their works, that they turned from their evil ways, and turned his fierce anger away from them and did not destroy them.
+A Proverbs 12:7 A Jeremiah 18:8 C Jonah 4:5 Jonah 3:10

 Jonah goes to Nineveh, they listen to him, repent and God does not overthrow the city as he had threatened.
 In contrast, Amos opens with a message for a number of places where God says he will not turn away from punishing (as he did with Nineveh).